schweikert/fping/README.md

 3. Make fping either setuid, or, if under Linux:
    `sudo setcap cap_net_raw+ep fping`

+If you can't run fping as root or can't use the cap_net_raw capability, you can also run fping in unprivileged mode.
+This works on MacOS and also on Linux, provided that your GID is included in the range defined in `/proc/sys/net/ipv4/ping_group_range`.
+This is particularly useful for running fping in rootless / unprivileged containers.

 ## Usage

 Have a look at the [fping(8)](doc/fping.pod) manual page for usage help.